Special Operations Executive

-The Special Operations Executive (SOE) was a secret British World War II organisation.
-It was officially formed on 22 July 1940 under Minister of Economic Warfare Hugh Dalton, from the amalgamation of three existing secret organisations.
-Its purpose was to conduct espionage, sabotage and reconnaissance in occupied Europe (and later, also in occupied Southeast Asia) against the Axis powers, and to aid local resistance movements.

-Few people were aware of SOE's existence.
-Those who were part of it or liaised with it were sometimes referred to as the "Baker Street Irregulars", after the location of its London headquarters.
-It was also known as "Churchill's Secret Army" or the "Ministry of Ungentlemanly Warfare".
-Its various branches, and sometimes the organisation as a whole, were concealed for security purposes behind names such as the "Joint Technical Board" or the "Inter-Service Research Bureau", or fictitious branches of the Air Ministry, Admiralty or War Office.

-SOE operated in all territories occupied or attacked by the Axis forces, except where demarcation lines were agreed upon with Britain's principal Allies (the United States and the Soviet Union).
-It also made use of neutral territory on occasion or made plans and preparations in case neutral countries were attacked by the Axis.
-The organisation directly employed or controlled more than 13,000 people, about 3,200 of whom were women.
+Special Operations Executive (SOE) was a British organisation formed in 1940 to conduct espionage, sabotage and reconnaissance in German-occupied Europe and to aid local resistance movements during World War II.
+SOE personnel operated in all territories occupied or attacked by the Axis powers, except where demarcation lines were agreed upon with Britain's principal allies, the United States, and the Soviet Union.
+SOE made use of neutral territory on occasion or made plans and preparations in case neutral countries were attacked by the Axis.
+The organisation directly employed or controlled more than 13,000 people, of whom 3,200 were women.
+Both men and women served as agents in Axis-occupied countries.

-After the war, the organisation was officially dissolved on 15 January 1946.
-The official memorial to all those who served in the SOE during the Second World War was unveiled on 13 February 1996 on the wall of the west cloister of Westminster Abbey by Queen Elizabeth The Queen Mother.
-A further memorial to SOE's agents was unveiled in October 2009 on the Albert Embankment in London.
-The Valençay SOE Memorial honours 104 SOE agents who lost their lives while working in France.
-The Tempsford Memorial was unveiled on 3 December 2013 by Charles, Prince of Wales, in Church End, Tempsford in Bedfordshire, close to the site of former RAF Tempsford.
+The organisation was dissolved in 1946.
+A memorial to those who served in SOE was unveiled in 1996 on the wall of the west cloister of Westminster Abbey by the Queen Mother, and in 2009 on the Albert Embankment in London, depicting Violette Szabo.
+The Valençay SOE Memorial honours 91 male and 13 female SOE agents who lost their lives while working in France.
+The Tempsford Memorial was unveiled in 2013 by the then-Prince of Wales in Church End, Tempsford, Bedfordshire, close to the site of the former RAF Tempsford.